 Grease and line the bottom of a high sided 8 inch round cake tin with baking or parchment paper.
 Pop the butter and chocolate in a heatproof bowl and place over a medium saucepan that is filled with a bit of water, say 5cm (2 inches) high or so.
 You need to ensure the bottom of the bowl will not touch the water below.
 Place on the stove on medium heat and stir while the chocolate and butter melt.
 Once the mixture is lovely and smooth, remove the bowl from the heat and leave to cool slightly.

-- Preheat the oven to 160 C (320 F).
+- Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Next, add the sugar and vanilla to the chocolate mixture and beat with an electric beater until combined.
 Add the eggs, one at a time and beat again.
 Then sift in the flour and beat until the brownie mixture is smooth.
 Pour the mixture into the prepared tin.
 Very gently smooth over the top.

 - Bake the brownie for about 35-40 minutes or until cooked through.
 It should have a nice cracked top and no longer wobble in the middle.
 Leave to cool completely – do not remove from the tin.